edgedb/easy-edgedb/README.md

 }
 ```

-If you just want to return the names without the object structure, you can write `SELECT City.modern_name`.
-That will give this output:
+If you just want to return a single part of a type without the object structure, you can use `.` after the type name.
+For example, `SELECT City.modern_name` will give this output:

 ```
 {'Budapest', 'Bistrița'}
 ```

 You can also change property names like `modern_name` to any other name if you want by using `:=` after the name you want.
+Those names you choose become the variable names that are displayed.
 For example:

 ```
 SELECT City {